 The Amphibious Forces Memorial Museum is an Oregon Non-Profit organization dedicated to the restoration and preservation of the USS LCI 713.
 Our Mission is to preserve the history of the Amphibious Forces in WWII, Korea, and Vietnam, to educate the public on the rich naval maritime heritage that the Amphibious Forces have played in our nation's history, and the importance of preserving historic naval ships for future generations.

-The LCI 713 is on the National Parks Service National Register as a historic vessel.
+The LCI 713 is on the National Parks Service National Register as a historic place.
 At the end of World War II the Navy had over 5,500 commissioned ships in service.
 Of that total, over half of those ships were amphibious warfare vessels.
-Today, out of the many WWII Navy ships listed in the National Register, the LCI 713 is the sole representative of that half of the fleet.
+Today, out of the many WWII Navy ships listed in the National Register, the LCI 713 is the sole representative of landing craft infantry in the original state.

 We have a dedicated volunteer crew that spends each and every Saturday working on the restoration effort.